Use case #0004

 Auto-approve, step-up, manual review, or decline — in milliseconds

-Score above 92: automatic KYC approval, application proceeds to underwriting.
-Score 75–91: step-up verification requested (V-KYC video call or additional document).
-Score 50–74: manual KYC review queue with AI-generated discrepancy brief.
+Score above 92: automatic KYC / CIP approval, application proceeds to underwriting.
+Score 75–91: step-up verification requested (V-CIP video call or additional document).
+Score 50–74: manual KYC / CIP review queue with AI-generated discrepancy brief.
 Score below 50: application flagged — potential identity mismatch, AML risk assessment triggered.
 Every routing decision is logged with the specific scores and thresholds that produced it.

 Today's verification throughput

-50,284Verifications processed today — across Aadhaar, PAN, and CKYC
+50,284Verifications processed today — across SSN, government ID, and internal KYC records

 94.2%Auto-approved in under 90 seconds — no human touch, no queue

-4.1%Step-up verification triggered — V-KYC or additional document requested
+4.1%Step-up verification triggered — V-CIP or additional document requested

 1.7%Manual review queue — discrepancy brief auto-generated for reviewer

-Name matching at Indian scale — the hardest part of KYC automation
+Name matching at US scale — the hardest part of KYC / CIP automation

-The technical challenge in Indian KYC at scale is not API integration — it is name reconciliation.
-Indian names exhibit a degree of variation that defeats simple string matching.
-The same person's name might appear as "Ramesh Kumar Sharma" on their Aadhaar, "R.K.
-Sharma" on their PAN, and "Ramesh Sharma" in the CKYC record.
+The technical challenge in the US KYC / CIP at scale is not API integration — it is name reconciliation.
+US names exhibit a degree of variation that defeats simple string matching.
+The same person's name might appear as "Ramesh Kumar Johnson" on their SSN / government ID, "R.K.
+Johnson" on their driver's license, and "Ramesh Johnson" in the internal KYC record.
 None of these is incorrect.
 All three are the same person.
 A binary match algorithm would reject this application.

-The KYC Verification Agent AI uses a multi-layer matching model trained on a verified dataset of Indian name reconciliation cases — including caste-appended vs non-appended names, initials expansion, transliteration from Devanagari and Tamil scripts, and common data entry errors by government offices.
-The model produces a match confidence score, not a binary yes/no, and applies a lending-institution-specific threshold calibrated to the institution's risk appetite and the KYC tier being applied.
+The KYC / CIP Verification Agent AI uses a multi-layer matching model trained on a verified dataset of US name reconciliation cases — including caste-appended vs non-appended names, initials expansion, transliteration from Devanagari and Chinese scripts, and common data entry errors by government offices.
+The model produces a match confidence score, not a binary yes/no, and applies a lending-institution-specific threshold calibrated to the institution's risk appetite and the KYC / CIP tier being applied.

 Priya RamachandranPriya RamachandranPriya Ramachandran99/100Exact matchAuto-approve